 Melbourne is also the sporting capital of the world, with events such as the Formula 1 Grand Prix and Australian Open held annually, as well as it being a city full of people who are utterly obsessed with the game of Aussie Rules.

 Quietly, it’s possibly the only thing I personally don’t like about the place, but then I’ve never been much into sports.

 5. Yet, Australia has a rapidly growing obesity rate

-Over 63 percent of Australians are considered to be overweight, with one Aussie developing diabetes every five minutes.
+One of the saddest facts about Australia – over 63 percent of Australians are considered to be overweight, with one Aussie developing diabetes every five minutes.

 6. Australia has the highest risk of skin cancer in the world

 This is due to the intensity of the Australian sun, which has quite a bite to it.

 Stay in the shade as much as possible, wear a hat and protective clothing.
 Use sunscreen (non-toxic is best, as some creams can bleach ocean coral) and don’t tan excessively.
 If a mole starts to change in any way, see your GP immediately.

 7. Australia’s size is roughly the same as from the edge of west coast Ireland to Russia

-Australia is big.
+Yep, Australia is big.
 Like, as big as Europe big.
-Don’t believe me?
-Check out this website.

 8. And the country contains the longest fence in the world